IT3038C/IT3038C.github.io/docs/week-5.md

 Save and rerun the script.
 This time you should get a final output after 3 second.

-We can also use this module to get the run time of this application, and replace “I'm only a few seconds old” with the actual length of time the program has been running.
+We can also use this module to get the run time of this application, and replace "I'm only a few seconds old" with the actual length of time the program has been running.

 To do this, we need to think it through a bit.
 Let's use our python command line to work out a solution to get the length of time the program has actually been running.
 Hop into the Python shell (in Windows or Linux)